 Description of Research Expertise:

-Dr. Veasey’s laboratory focuses on metabolic injury to wake-active neurons and neural injury incurred by hypoxia/reoxygenation events of obstructive sleep apnea.
+Dr. Veasey’s laboratory focuses on identifying the molecular mechanisms underlying sleep disorder neural injury, including sleep loss induced neuroinflammatory injury to wake-active neurons and neural injury incurred by hypoxia/reoxygenation events of obstructive sleep apnea.
 The lab uses a diverse array of molecular and imaging techniques to answer clinically relevant questions in Sleep Medicine: How are wake neurons injured with aging and other metabolic challenges?
 How does sleep apnea injure neurons?
 The overreaching goal is towards developing therapies to prevent neural injury.

 Wake-active neurons in the brain are essential for optimal wakefulness and cognitive performance.